makernexus/prusa-covid19-shield-remix/README.md

 There are 3mf's for stacks and makefile-rules to create various height stack arrangements.
 The 3mf's with 'FAST' in their name are tweaked for very fast prints, but it requires some tweaking depending on your filament to get the flow-rate right and the separability correct.
+For details about the speed improvements see the [Fast-Stacks](./Fast-Stacks.txt) documentation.

 ![](./img/covid-headband-stacked-build-plate.png)